Meno ajimoowin anookiwin (Knowledge Translation Specialist)

 Persons of First Nations ancestry will be given preference (s.16 (1)CHRA)

-- Ability to communicate in one of the First Nations dialects within the Sioux Lookout area is ideal
+- Ability to communicate in one or more of the First Nations dialects within the Sioux Lookout area, or willingness to learn.

 RESPONSIBILITIES AND DUTIES:

-- Work with communities and Tribal Councils to identify data needs and priorities.
+- Work closely with First Nation communities and Tribal Councils to:

-- Provide assistance when required and any other duties assigned
+- Provide help when required and any other duties assigned

 Job Application Form